PharrellKaim/cronJobMonitor/README.md

 A CORS issue occurred when trying to start a job via a PATCH request from the Angular frontend to the backend, which was blocked by the browser.
 This was resolved by configuring a proxy with a path rewrite in Angular’s proxy.conf.json, allowing the frontend to bypass CORS restrictions during development.

+Without professional guidance, it was challenging to structure components in a clean and modular way.
+I’m very interested in learning how to design Angular apps more efficiently and modularly, especially when it comes to component separation, reusability, and scalability in larger applications.

+Formatting log output dynamically in the frontend turned out to be more difficult than expected.
+Although the logic using regular expressions and innerHTML worked technically, the formatting was either inconsistent or not visible due to issues with DOM rendering, Angular's sanitization, or CSS conflicts.
+In the end, I opted for a simple, clean log view with a copy-to-clipboard button instead of complex inline formatting.

 ![Job App UI](cronJobMonitorOverview.png)